davidlamprecht/AutoRDF2GML/library/how-to-publish.md

 ``python -m twine upload --repository testpypi dist/*``

-The package is published in https://test.pypi.org/project/package-name.
-Then we can install it with:
+It will ask for the API Token of test.pypi (created at test.pypi.org).
+If successfull, the package is published in https://test.pypi.org/project/package-name.
+We can install the package with:

 ``pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple package-name --no-cache-dir``